 The “relationship” rather than the form of therapy is often cited these days as being the most important factor in effective therapy (interestingly independent studies have shown that minimal therapeutic training can be the most important factor in effective therapy).
 When analysed the importance of the relationship is obvious... if the client does not feel safe or able to relate to the therapist then how can they bare themselves.
 Of course therapists are trained in ways to foster a healthy working relationship however ultimately I believe there is no faking it.
 The advice I give to those seeking a therapist is to walk out if it does not feel right in the first sessions, however if something crops up later in the work then that could be worth investigating, especially if it bears any resemblance to the problem that took you into therapy.
 If the therapist is unwilling to explore the relationship between the two of you this sets up an unhealthy one-sided power dynamic.
 Unlike some therapists, notably those of the Psychodynamic approach, I am open about my responses, thoughts and feelings in relation to you whilst also elucidating and making use of what you imagine my response may be.
 In this way both, the inequity of the therapist withholding, and the “knowing better” attitude of the therapist, are avoided; without denying the client the benefit of the therapists thoughts, insights, reflections, and feelings.

-I am sharply aware of the Patriarchal nature of the society we live in and the detrimental influence this can have on the therapeutic setting.
+I am sharply aware of the Patriarchal nature of traditional psychotherapy, the society we live in and the detrimental influence this can have on the therapeutic setting.

 (Return to Menu)

 MY BACKGROUND AND EXPERIENCE.